 This Committee was formed in 2012 to provide guidance on how to incorporate input from New Jersey's licensed wildlife rehabilitators to improve the wildlife rehabilitation program and the care that is provided to injured and orphaned wildlife.

-The Committee includes one avian rehabilitator, three mammal rehabilitators, one reptile/amphibian rehabilitator, one veterinarian, one representative from the Endangered and Nongame Species Advisory Committee, one representative from the Fish and Game Council, and a representative from another state Department (currently the NJ Department of Agriculture).
+The Committee is composed on nine members and includes two avian rehabilitator, three mammal rehabilitators, one veterinarian, one representative from the Endangered and Nongame Species Advisory Committee, one representative from the Fish and Game Council, and a representative from another state department (currently the NJ Department of Agriculture).

 The Wildlife Rehabilitators Advisory Committee provides assistance and advice to the Division of Fish and Wildlife on wildlife rehabilitation issues.
 Committee members discuss issues of concern and recommend actions to the Division, so as to improve the wildlife rehabilitation program and the care that is provided to New Jersey’s injured and orphaned wildlife.

 The Waterfowl Advisory Committee was established by the Waterfowl Stamp Act of 1984 and consists of nine (9) public members.